 NOTE 1 The featureOfInterest can be of Any type

-EXAMPLE 1 An instance of a feature modelled in a specific domain model (Borehole according to OGC GeoSciML)
+EXAMPLE 1 An instance of a feature modelled in a specific domain model (Borehole according to OGC GeoSciML).

-EXAMPLE 2 The bubble of air around the intake of an air quality monitoring station
+EXAMPLE 2 The bubble of air around the intake of an air quality monitoring station.

 EXAMPLE 3 An existing well being used for water quality measurements